Back to all posts

 If you are staying 7-30+ nights, the apartment and neighborhood rhythm matter more than shaving theoretical minutes off one stadium route.
 Mexico City is large, traffic is real, and match days will not behave like normal map estimates.

-For remote workers, this is even more important.
-A famous neighborhood will not save a weak desk, noisy bedroom, or unreliable call setup.
+For remote workers, this is even more direct.
+A famous neighborhood will not save a weak desk, a noisy bedroom, or unreliable call setup.
 Use digital nomad apartments in CDMX if work fit is part of the trip, then narrow by neighborhood.

 Roma Norte is the easiest default for many World Cup visitors because it gives you the most useful version of central Mexico City.